100 Days of Rejection Challenge: overcome your fear of rejection

 Overcoming Rejection Tinkering idea: Play around with rejection and see what you can learn

-The third rejection story that Jia gives us is about going to a Krispy Kreme and asking for five donuts interlinked that look like the Olympic rings.
+The third rejection story Jia tells is about going to Krispy Kreme and asking for five donuts interlinked to look like Olympic rings.

-The manager actually took him seriously and 15 minutes later, came out with the box of doughnuts.
+The manager took him seriously, and 15 minutes later, he came out with the box of doughnuts.

-This event brought him a little bit of notoriety, but Jia Jiang talks about how his real goal was to learn.
+This event brought him some notoriety, but Jia talks about how his real goal was to learn.

-He turned this 100 days of rejection into this playground, this research project.
+He turned this 100 days of rejection into a research playground.
 In short, he was tinkering.
-He was just exploring: “I wanted to see what I can learn.”
+He was exploring: “I wanted to see what I can learn.”

 Overcoming rejection – Strategy #4: When they say no, ask why: “hey, can I know why?”

-One thing he learned, was if he doesn’t run, if he got rejected he could actually turn a “no” into a “yes,” and the strategy he used, was to ask why.
+Jia learned that if he didn’t run and got rejected, he could actually turn a “no” into a “yes,” and the strategy he used was to ask why.

-Jia Jiang gives an example of knocking on a stranger store and asked me if you could plant a flower in the backyard and the person said immediately no, but before he could leave, Jia Jiang asked, “hey can I know why?”
+Jia gave an example of knocking on a stranger’s door and asking if he could plant a flower in the backyard.
+The person immediately said no, but before he could leave, Jia asked, “Hey, can I know why?”

-The person explain, that he had a dog that would dig up everything in the backyard, but if Jia Jiang really wanted to do this thing he should go across the street and asked his neighbour Connie.
-So that’s what Jia Jiang did.
+The person explained that he had a dog that would dig up everything in the backyard, but if Jia wanted to do this, he should go across the street and ask his neighbor, Connie.
+So that’s what Jia did.

-Reflecting on what had happened, Jia Jiang talks about how if he had left after the initial rejection, he would think that the guy didn’t trust him, because he was crazy because he didn’t dress up well, because he didn’t look good….
+Reflecting on what had happened, Jia talks about how if he had left after the initial rejection, he would think that the guy didn’t trust him because he was crazy, because he didn’t dress up well, or because he didn’t look good.

-He realized it was, “it was because what I offer did not fit what he wanted.”
+He realized “it was because what I offer did not fit what he wanted.”

 Here’s the video about planting a flower in someone’s yard.